MicrosoftDocs/defender-docs/articles/defender-for-cloud/data-sensitivity-settings.md

 ---
 title: Customize data sensitivity settings
-description: Learn how to customize data sensitivity settings in Defender for Cloud
+description: Learn how to customize data sensitivity settings in Microsoft Defender for Cloud to better manage and protect your organization's sensitive data.
 author: dcurwin
 ms.author: dacurwin
 ms.topic: how-to
-ms.date: 01/04/2024
+ms.date: 11/21/2024
+#customer intent: As a security administrator, I want to customize data sensitivity settings so that I can better manage and protect sensitive data in my organization.
 ---

 # Customize data sensitivity settings

 This article describes how to customize data sensitivity settings in Microsoft Defender for Cloud.